-$\hfill \hfill $ ☐ Either download a copy of the form from our website (www.myUHCMedicare.com) or call Customer Service and ask for the form.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)
+$\hfill \Box$ You don't have to use the form, but it will help us process the information faster. ☐ Either download a copy of the form from our website (www.myUHCMedicare.com) or call l Customer Service and ask for the form.
+(Phone numbers for Customer Service are printed or the back cover of this booklet.)
 Mail your request for payment together with any bills or receipts to us at this address: